emarsden/pg-el/doc/src/about.md

   PostgreSQL-compatible: it fails on the SQL query `SELECT 1::integer` because it doesn't recognize integer as a type.
 It doesn't support `DELETE` statements.

+- [Google Spanner](https://cloud.google.com/spanner): tested with the Spanner emulator (that reports itself as `PostgreSQL 14.1`) and the PGAdapter library that enables support for the PostgreSQL wire protocol.
+Spanner has very limited PostgreSQL compatibility, for example refusing to create tables that do not have a primary key.
+It does not recognize basic PostgreSQL types such as `INT2`.
+  It also does not for example support the `CHR` and `MD5` functions, row expressions, and WHERE clauses without a FROM clause.

+- [YDB by Yandex](https://ydb.tech/docs/en/postgresql/docker-connect) last tested with version 23-4.
+  Has very limited PostgreSQL compatibility.
+For example, an empty query string leads to a hung connection, and the `bit` type is returned as a string with the wrong oid.

-- The [Materialize](https://materialize.com/) operational database (a proprietary differential dataflow database) has many limitations in its PostgreSQL compatibility: no support for primary keys, unique constraints, check constraints, for the 'bit' type for example.
+- The [Materialize](https://materialize.com/) operational database (a proprietary differential dataflow database) has many limitations in its PostgreSQL compatibility: no support for primary keys, unique constraints, check constraints, for the `bit` type for example.
 It works with these limitations with pg-el (last tested 2025-02 with Materialize v0.133).

 - [ClickHouse](https://clickhouse.com/) doesn't work with pg-el.
 Their version 24.5 has a very basic